defridge/PP4-PT-Booking/README.md

   - DATABASE_URL: (Value of ElephantSQL URL)
 - Click the deploy tab
 - Scroll down to Connect to GitHub and sign in / authorize when prompted
-- In the search box, find the repositoy you want to deploy and click connect
+- In the search box, find the repository you want to deploy and click connect
 - Scroll down to Manual deploy and choose the main branch
 - Click deploy

 The app should now be deployed.

-The live link can be found here: [Live Site](LINK)
+The live link can be found here: [Live Site](https://pp4-pt-booking-7e8a48051629.herokuapp.com/)

 ### Run Locally